aws-samples/aws-serverless-workshops/MultiRegion/README.md

 ### AWS Account

-In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, S3, DynamoDB, Lambda and API Gateway.
+In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, EC2, Cognito, CloudFront, Cloud9, S3, DynamoDB, Lambda, and API Gateway.
 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources - we do not recommend this as there may be unpredictable results or difficult to identify configuration issues.

-### Domain Name (this is covered in Module 3 - do not purchase one yet)
+### Domain Name (this is covered in Module 3)

 You will also need to either purchase a domain, or repurpose an existing unused domain you already own.
 You will need to delegate DNS to Route53 if the domain is not already acquired through AWS.
 You may also need access to the email account associated with the domain name registration or to the DNS server assigend to the domain in order to prove you own the domain when creating SSL certiticates in Amazon Certificate Manager.

+(re:Invent participants - please see the workshop team if you need to "borrow" a domain in order to complete the workshop)

 ### Facebook Developer Account and App ID